Parenting

 Understanding IEPs and 504 Plans

-Understanding the fundamentals of advocacy can transform how you support your child's learning.
+Understanding the fundamentals of advocacy can meaningfully improve the support you offer your child at home.

 Using hands-on materials and real-world examples helps children make meaningful connections to abstract concepts.